1. General basics

 - If dithering is selected, set the dither strength (70–100 % is a good starting point) and pick a matrix: Bayer 4×4 is the best general-purpose choice.

-- When the preview looks good, click Convert / Import.
+- When the preview looks good, click Import.
 The conversion is applied to the canvas and can be undone.

 Classic → Next conversion workflow